The Good and the Bad of Angular Development

 ⊕ Google Long-Term Support

 Some software engineers consider the mere fact that Angular is supported by Google a major advantage of the technology.
 While this may sound justified, Google itself is not enough.
 The good sign though is that Google announced Long-Term Support (LTS) for the technology.
 Igor Minar and Steven Fuin, the engineers behind Angular, confirmed this commitment in the ng-conf 2017 Keynote.
-They also said that it won’t be long until Angular receives yet another update and the number 5 in the end.

 What this basically means is that Google plans to stick with the Angular ecosystem and further develop it, trying to hold the lead positions among front-end engineering tools.